Catenscia/MxOps/README.md

 ### Smart Values

-What makes MvxOps truly usefull is its ability to use smart values in the contract steps.
+What makes MxOps truly usefull is its ability to use smart values in the contract steps.
 Smart-values can be taken from the environment variables, from the config file of your project or from the results of smart_contract-queries.

 #### Environment Smart Values